mikesanne/Wedding_RSVP_Plugin/README.md

 - Allowed sending email confirmations through Gmail/Google or any SMTP server.
 - Admin got some basic settings fields for From Name/Email.
 - Guests still mostly read-only in backend.

+# Version 5 (Guest DB management)
+- Added database structure for wedding guests with name, surname, partner fields.
+- Allowed manual adding of guests into database via admin.
+- Form linked user input to DB record.
+- SMTP/email confirmations included.

+# Version 6 (Partner linking)
+- Introduced partner logic: if a guest has a partner in DB, form also collects partner RSVP.
+- Partner stored as a separate entry in DB (not just an inner entry).
+- Both RSVPs tied together via partner_id.